Conditions & Treatments

 ● Ongoing specialist involvement when it matters

-Is Clinical Direction right for everyone?
+Is Personalised Clinical Direction right for everyone?

 No. Not everyone requires ongoing surgeon-led care.